namse/idea-of-test-visuals/README.md

 ```

 It seems good and will work very well if it is satisfying 2 requirement below,
-1. deltaTime in `RenderFrames(frames)` is always same over the test
+1. DeltaTime in `RenderFrames(frames)` is always same over the test
-  - We need to ***Control Time***
+  - It doesn't.
+So we need to ***Control Time***.
-2. it reacts immediately when click play button.
+2. It reacts immediately when click play button.
-  - We need to ***Control I/O***
+  - It doesn't.
+So we need to ***Control I/O***.

-The next parts of this paper will discuss ways to satisfy the requirements.
+The next parts of this paper will discuss ways to satisfy that 2 requirements.

 # 2. Control time in test code

-When we calculate deltaTime for rendering or updating, we just calculate `(current time) - (time of last rendering)`.
+When we calculate deltaTime for rendering or updating in game(or rendering) loop, we just calculate deltaTime like `(current time) - (time of last rendering)`.

-It's impossible to make the same deltaTime using above calculation.
+It's impossible to make the SAME deltaTime using above calculation.
 Because computer(or OS) has its own scheduler and we cannot control it in user mode.

 Simply, ***we can set deltaTime as constance number.*** for example, 33ms. than we can test without thinking timing issue!

-We have to make sure all animations animate using deltaTime of render method or update method.
+We have to make sure all animations use deltaTime which is parameter of render method or update method.

 ``` typescript